-INSTRUCTIONS FOR FLORIDA SUPREME COURT APPROVED FAMILY LAW FORM 12.901(b)(3) PETITION FOR DISSOLUTION OF MARRIAGE WITH NO DEPENDENT OR MINOR CHILD(REN) OR PROPERTY
+INSTRUCTIONS FOR FLORIDA SUPREME COURT APPROVED FAMILY LAW FORM 12.901(b)(2)

+PETITION FOR DISSOLUTION OF MARRIAGE WITH PROPERTY BUT NO DEPENDENT OR MINOR CHILD(REN) (02/18)

-This form may be used when you are filing for a dissolution of marriage, and you and your spouse have no marital assets or marital liabilities, no minor or dependent children, neither spouse is seeking spousal support (alimony), and neither spouse is pregnant.
+This form may be used when you are filing for a dissolution of marriage, and you and your spouse have marital assets and/or marital liabilities, but you do not have any minor or dependent children and neither of you is pregnant.
 You or your spouse must have lived in Florida for at least 6 months before filing for a dissolution in Florida.
 If you and your spouse agree on all issues and both can attend the hearing, you may want to file a Petition for Simplified Dissolution of Marriage, Florida Family Law Rules of Procedure Form 12.901(a); however, you cannot file a Petition for a Simplified Dissolution of Marriage if any of the following are true:

-- Either you or your spouse is seeking spousal support (alimony). - You would like to ask questions and get documents concerning your spouse's income, expenses, assets, debts, or other matters before having a trial or settlement. - You would like to reserve your rights to have any matters reconsidered or appeal the judge's decision.
+- You disagree about property, debts, or other matters and wish to have a judge settle them for you. - Either you or your spouse is seeking spousal support (alimony). - You would like to ask questions and get documents concerning your spouse's income, expenses, assets, debts, or other matters before having a trial or settlement. - You would like to reserve your rights to have any matters reconsidered or appeal the judge's decision.